 - Mail you a SNAP application if requested.

 - Send your completed application to your local SNAP office for you.

-All other applicants can take or send their application to their local SNAP office — or apply online through their state’s benefits portal.
+You also have the option to mail your application to your local SNAP office — or apply online through your state’s benefits portal.